Adoption: Influences

 Family plays a vital role in identity formation.
 This is not only true in childhood but also in adolescence.
 Identity (gender/sexual/ethnic/religious/family) is still forming during adolescence and family holds a vital key to this.

 The research seems to be unanimous; a stable, secure, loving, honest and supportive family in which all members feel safe to explore their identity is necessary for the formation of a sound identity.
 Transracial and International adoptions are some factors that play a significant role in the identity construction of adoptees.
 Many tensions arise from relationships built between the adoptee(s) and their family.
 These include being "different" from the parent(s), developing a positive racial identity, and dealing with racial/ethnic discrimination.
-It has been found that multicultural and transnational youth tend to identify with their parents origin of culture and ethnicity rather than their residing location, yet it is sometimes hard to balance an identity between the two because school environments tend to lack diversity and acknowledgment regarding such topics.
+It has been found that multicultural and transnational youth tend to identify with their biological parents' culture of origin and ethnicity rather than their residing location, yet it is sometimes hard to balance an identity between the two because school environments tend to lack diversity and acknowledgment regarding such topics.
 These tensions also tend to create questions for the adoptee, as well as the family, to contemplate.
 Some common questions include what will happen if the family is more naïve to the ways of socially constructed life?
 Will tensions arise if this is the case?
 What if the very people that are supposed to be modeling a sound identity are in fact riddled with insecurities?
 Ginni Snodgrass answers these questions in the following way.

 The secrecy in an adoptive family and the denial that the adoptive family is different builds dysfunction into it. "... social workers and insecure adoptive parents have structured a family relationship that is based on dishonesty, evasions and exploitation.
 To believe that good relationships will develop on such a foundation is psychologically unsound" (Lawrence).
 Secrecy erects barriers to forming a healthy identity.